shibampokerail/Temp-6242025/Readme.md

 A desktop application built with Python and PySide6 to provide a fast, responsive, and powerful interface for interacting with the Qualys Cloud Platform.
 This tool is designed to overcome the latency of web interfaces by using a high-performance local caching strategy, enabling instantaneous searching and filtering of thousands of assets.

-## Features
+## Details

 -   **Modern GUI:** A clean and professional user interface built with PySide6.
 -   **Secure Login:** The application will not start until a successful API connection is established.
 -   **High-Performance Caching:** On startup, the application fetches all asset and tag data using the efficient, multi-threaded Qualys Platform Service (QPS) API.
 All subsequent operations are performed on this local cache.
 -   **Instant, Live Filtering:** "As-you-type" filtering for both assets and tags.
 A debounce timer ensures the UI remains smooth and responsive even with thousands of assets in the cache.
 -   **Parallel Data Fetching:** Includes support for both the modern `/qps/` API and the legacy `/fo/` API for fetching asset data, with the QPS method being preferred for its speed.
 -   **Tagging Interface:** UI for single and bulk asset tagging is in place.
-(Note: The final API calls for these actions are currently halted for development).
+(Note: The final API calls for these actions are currently halted).
 -   **Robust Logging:** Detailed logs are written to `qualys_app.log` for easy debugging and auditing of all API interactions.

 ## Architecture & Workflow